twitter/communitynotes/content/ranking-notes.md

 </br>

-## Tag Outlier Filtering

 ## Complete Algorithm Steps:

 1. <div>Pre-filter the data: to address sparsity issues, only raters with at least 10 ratings and notes with at least 5 ratings are included (although we don’t recursively filter until convergence)</div>
 2. <div>Fit matrix factorization model, then assign intermediate note status labels for notes whose intercept terms (scores) are above or below thresholds.</div>
 3. <div>Compute Author and Rater Helpfulness Scores based on the results of the first matrix factorization, then filter out raters with low helpfulness scores from the ratings data as described in <a href="../contributor-scores/#filtering-ratings-based-on-helpfulness-scores">Filtering Ratings Based on Helpfulness Scores</a></div>
 4. <div>Re-fit the matrix factorization model on the ratings data that’s been filtered further in step 3</div>
-5. <div>Assign final note status labels to notes based on whether their intercept terms (scores) are above or below thresholds</div>
+5. <div>Assign final note status labels to notes based on whether their intercept terms (scores) are above or below applicable thresholds as determined by review attributes.</div>
 6. <div>Assign the top two explanation tags that match the note’s final status label as in <a href="./#determining-note-status-explanation-tags">Determining Note Status Explanation Tags</a>, or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.</div>

 <br/>

 ## What’s New?

+**November 10, 2022**

+- Launched scoring logic adjusting standards for "Helpful" notes based on attributes assigned in reviews labeling the note as "Not Helpful."

 **July 13, 2022**